1935 Tipperary Senior Hurling Championship

-The 1935 Tipperary Senior Hurling Championship was the 45th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1935 Tipperary Senior Hurling Championship was the 44th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board The championship ran from 29 September to 10 November 1935.

 Moycarkey-Borris were the defending champions.

-Thurles Sarsfields won the championship after a 6–05 to 0–02 defeat of Carrick Swans in the final.
-It was their ninth championship title overall and their first title since 1929.
+The final was played on 10 November 1935 at Thurles Sportsfield, between Thurles Sarsfields and first-time finalists Carrick Swans.
+Thurles Sarsfields won the match by 6–05 to 0–02 to claim their ninth championship title overall and a first title in six years.